 If the city declares a Snow Event, overnight parking on city streets and in city-owned parking lots is prohibited from 2:00 a.m. to 6:00 a.m.
 If plow operators encounter vehicles parked on city streets and/or in restricted lots during a Snow Event, Elk River Police will be dispatched to ticket and tow, per city ordinance.

-The only change to winter weather parking restrictions this year is the addition of the upper parking lot behind businesses like Blue Egg Bakery, Daddy-O’s, Occasional Fling, etc. as a restricted “no parking” area during a declared Snow Event.
+Similar to last year (2019-2020) the upper parking lot behind businesses like Blue Egg Bakery, Daddy-O’s, Occasional Fling, etc. as a restricted “no parking” area during a declared Snow Event.
 Ongoing safety concerns with snowpack/ice, paired with a very tight space and the inability to maneuver plow trucks around parked cars ultimately led to the decision to include this parking lot in emergency snow removal operations.

 Where Can I Park During a Snow Event?